Create an Assumable Identity for a Jenkins Pipeline

 terraform destroy

 This will destroy the role-binding, and the identity created in this guide.
-It will not delete the group.
+It will not delete the organization.

 You can then remove the working directory to clean up your system.